-- 17. Decision-making The Conference decides as far as possible on draft resolutions, decisions and amendment proposals by consensus.2 In some cases, the Conference or the Committee may establish a working group and decide on its terms of reference and the composition, which may include observers.
+- 17. Starting the meeting A quorum Before the Parties may undertake any business in Committee I or II or plenary session, a quorum of the Parties must be present in the room.
+Under Rule 9, a quorum is "one-half of the Parties having delegations at the meeting".
+Under Rule 5, paragraph 4, delegates may participate provisionally in the meeting pending the acceptance of their credentials but not vote.
+For this reason, the phrase "delegations at the meeting" means all delegations of Parties that have registered as participants at the meeting.
+Thus, if 184 Parties have delegations at a meeting, then delegates from 92 Parties must be present in the room to start a particular session.
+If a Party believes that a quorum does not exist when the meeting starts, that Party may ask the Chair for a quorum count.
+If the required number of Parties is not present, then the Chair must wait until the necessary number is reached.
+This is why the Parties are urged to ensure that they have a representative in both Committee I and Committee II at all times. - 18.
+Decision-making The Conference decides as far as possible on draft resolutions, decisions and amendment proposals by consensus.3 In some cases, the plenary or the Committee may establish a working group and decide on its terms of reference and the composition, which may include observers in accordance with Rule 7, paragraph 34.
 Upon completion of the discussions in the working group, the Conference or the Committee decides by consensus, if possible.
-Whenever the Conference does not reach consensus, the Chair proposes that the decision be put to a vote. - 18.
+Whenever the Conference does not reach consensus, the Chair proposes that the decision be put to a vote. - 19.
 Who can vote?
 Each delegation of a Party to CITES that has had its credentials accepted at the CoP may cast one vote on any issue being put to a vote by the Parties in plenary session, Committee I or Committee II.
 The Rules of Procedure provide that copies of credentials may not be accepted by the Credentials Committee.
 They also require that the credentials of delegations should include the Advisers.
+Pending a decision on a Party's credentials, delegates may participate provisionally in the meeting, but not vote, according to Rule 5.4.
 Further, they make clear that persons whose credentials have been found to be unacceptable may not participate in the meetings.
+The Party must be represented in the meeting room when the vote takes place.
 Each Party decides which of its delegates (either the Representative or an Alternate Representative) will cast its vote.
-For Parties that are Members of regional economic integration organizations that have acceded to the Convention,3 it is either the regional economic integration organization or the Member States individually that will exercise the right to vote (not both).
-"In the fields of their competence, regional economic integration organizations shall exercise their right to vote with a number of votes equal to the number of their Member States which are Parties to the Convention", according to Article XXI, paragraph 5 of the Convention. - 19.
+For Parties that are Members of regional economic integration organizations that have acceded to the Convention,5 it is either the regional economic integration organization or the Member States individually that will exercise the right to vote (not both).
+"In the fields of their competence, regional economic integration organizations shall exercise their right to vote with a number of votes equal to the number of their Member States which are Parties to the Convention", according to Article XXI, paragraph 5 of the Convention. - 20.
 How many votes are necessary?
 The number of votes necessary to adopt a decision is determined by two factors: a) the number of affirmative votes necessary to adopt a particular motion, decision, resolution, or proposal; and b) the calculation of votes. - a) The number of affirmative votes necessary